chef-boneyard/chef-web-docs-2016/includes_api_cookbooks_site/includes_api_cookbooks_endpoint_version_get.rst

 **Response**

-The response will return details for a cookbook version, including the license under which the cookbook is distributed, the most recent update, version, URI, date of cookbook creation, path to the cookbook's tar.gz file, and so on:
+The response will return details for a cookbook version, including the license under which the cookbook is distributed, the most recent update, version, URI, date of cookbook creation, path to the cookbook's |tar gz| file, and so on:

 .. code-block:: ruby